openkruise/kruise/docs/concepts/sidecarSet/README.md

 ### Update a SidecarSet

-Use ```kubectl edit sidecarset test-sidecarset``` to modify sidecarSet image from "centos:6.7" to "centos:6.8", then you will see matched pods will be updated in place one by one(we only support maxUnavailable=1 for now).
+Use ```kubectl edit sidecarset test-sidecarset``` to modify SidecarSet image from `centos:6.7` to `centos:6.8`.
+You should find that the matched pods will be updated in-place sequentially similar to Advanced StatefulSet.
+Note that we only support upgrading sidecar container one at a time, i.e., `maxUnavailable=1 for now.

 You could use ```kubectl patch sidecarset test-sidecarset --type merge -p '{"spec":{"paused":true}}'``` to pause the update procedure.